Essiac tea with Sheep Sorrel roots included!

 Mali, in addition to contributing her literary genius, has also given - and continues to give - further service on behalf of Essiac.
 She established the Clouds Trust, a registered Essiac charity in England that has now been in operation for nearly 20 years, legally providing Essiac tea, sheep sorrel roots included, to any British citizen who wishes to have access to it.

-For over 20 years Mali has been growing and experimenting with the Essiac herbs.
+Since the 1990s Mali has been growing and experimenting with the Essiac herbs.
 If it were not for Mali, the world would not have Essiac reference books with no comparison.
 Her dedication to excellence in whatever she has chosen to undertake has ensured that a factual account of Rene Caisse and Essiac has been preserved - and perhaps that the importance of the original 8-herb formula will receive another look as the latest research findings on some of the original herbs reveal their value in reversing and preventing cancer.
 Blue Moon Herbs/Rene Caisse Tea is doing its part by replicating Rene Caisse's Essiac formula, to the last detail, and by being a trusted online source of Essiac information and history.
 We are committed to keeping Essiac available and affordable for anyone who wishes to take it.

 "We all have the right to benefit from Essiac because no one can stop us making it, no one can stop us taking it and no one can stop us deciding how and when we're going to do it." - Mali Klein, The Essiac Book